Bug Out Bag Packing List

 - Feminine hygiene products

 Tools.
-You will need core survival tools.
+You will need core survival tools in your emergency kit.
 Look for multi-use tools to save space.

 - Survival knife